Kids to Camp Grants

 How we will be assessing your application:

-• The camp should serve community members with diverse lived experiences, including ethnicity, language, gender, sexual diversity and orientation, socio-economic status, age, and physical abilities.
+• The application should demonstrate that the organization works to attract and serves community members with diverse lived experiences, including ethnicity, language, gender, sexual diversity and orientation, socio-economic status, age, and physical abilities.

 • The organization has the ability to achieve the articulated objectives of the camp.

-• You have clearly articulated the impact – in terms of outcomes, forecasted short-term and long-term impacts of the project in Waterloo Region.
+• The application clearly articulates the impact of the camp – in terms of outcomes, and forecasted short-term and long-term impacts on camp participants.

-• Evidence that feedback from camp participants is included in the designing, evaluating and delivery of the camp.
+• There is evidence that feedback from camp participants is included in the design, evaluation, and delivery of the camp.

 • Equity practices are used in the selection of youth/children receiving subsidies.

 (Note: You have the option of submitting a paper or verbal application.
-If you prefer to submit a verbal application, please contact us no later than January 26, 2024 at 3:00 pm (EST) to set up a time to do this.)
+If you prefer to submit a verbal application, please contact us no later than January 9, 2026 at 3:00 p.m.
+(EST) to set up a time to do this.
+We are also able to support with translation services if required.)